 - Verifying appropriate individuals have complied with this requirement within the applicable timeline for completion.
 The completion data is available via Learn@Work; and

 - Implementing necessary internal procedures to assure that issues of noncompliance are identified and resolved.

 Office of Sponsored Research Services (OSRS)

 The OSRS is responsible for providing institutional assurance of compliance with the education requirements for all applicable research sponsors.
-Should the necessary education not be completed by the covered individuals, OSRS may delay the set-up of the award in accordance with federal regulations and/or institutional policies or processes.
+Should the necessary education not be completed by the covered individuals prior to the start date of any new, competitive, or non-competitive awards, OSRS may delay the set-up of the award in accordance with federal regulations and/or institutional policies or processes.

-The RECO is responsible for working with the Conflict of Interest Review Committee (CIRC) to develop and deliver education that complies with institutional policies and federal regulations.
-The RECO may also monitor for compliance.
+The COI Program, as part of ORIE, is responsible for working with the Conflict of Interest Review Committee (CIRC) to develop and deliver education that complies with institutional policies and federal regulations.
+The COI Program may also monitor for compliance.

 As outlined here or as required, compliance with the educational requirements will be monitored.

 Issues of non-compliance with the educational requirements that are identified through ongoing monitoring activities will be forwarded to the vice chancellor for research who, as institutional official, is responsible for imposing sanctions.

 Failure to gain compliance within a specified timeline and/or circumstances of repeated or egregious noncompliance may result in corrective actions or sanctions, which may include the restriction of access to all project funds until compliance is obtained and/or removal of allocated salaries for the non-compliant individual from the research funds.